 Q. What is Gorlin syndrome?

 A: Gorlin syndrome, also called basal cell nevus syndrome or nevoid basal cell carcinoma syndrome, is a rare inherited condition.
 People with Gorlin syndrome develop many basal cell carcinomas over their lifetime, often starting in childhood or in their teen years.
 Unprotected exposure to ultraviolet (UV) radiation from the sun or indoor tanning can increase the incidence of these tumors.
-Sometimes people with Gorlin syndrome are put on hedgehog inhibitor therapy to try to control the development or progression of BCC.

 Q. What is a treatment summary and why is important?